-The Councils' Equality and Diversity Policy explains the approach taken in the districts to inclusion and sets out the way in which relevant groups are involved in Council processes and consultations.
-The Councils are committed to offering the opportunity for all sections of the community to become involved in the planning process and, consequently, the methods used in reaching out to various groups will vary.
+The Councils' approach to Equality and Diversity is explained on the Councils' websites.
+The Councils are committed to offering the opportunity for all sections of the community to become involved in the planning process and, consequently, the methods used in reaching out to various groups will vary, which is to eliminate discrimination, advance equality of opportunity and foster good relations between different people.